 Any equity or debt financing may result in dilution to our existing shareholders' interests or an increase in our debt service obligations.
 For example, in December 2015, we issued and sold senior secured convertible notes, or the Convertible Notes, in an aggregate principal amount of US\$40,050,000 to Splendid Days Limited, or Splendid Days, in three tranches at initial conversion prices of US\$2.6, US\$5.2 and US\$7.8 per ADS, respectively.
 In connection with the sale of Convertible Notes, we also issued warrants, or the Warrants, in an aggregate principal amount of US\$9,950,000 to Splendid Days in four tranches at initial exercise prices of US\$1.5, US\$2.6, US\$5.2 and US\$7.8 per ADS, respectively.
-In addition, in December 2015, we obtained an entrusted loan of approximately RMB31.6 million from a third party.
-In 2016, we obtained bank loans of approximately RMB25.0 million (US\$3.6 million).
+In December 2015, we obtained an entrusted loan of approximately RMB31.6 million from a third party.
+In 2016, we obtained bank loans of approximately RMB25.0 million (US\$3.8 million) which was subsequently fully repaid in 2017.
 See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Cash Flows and Working Capital."
-The Convertible Notes and the aforesaid loans significantly increased our debt obligations and any conversion or exercise, as applicable, of the Convertible Notes and Warrants by Splendid Days may cause significant dilution to our existing shareholders' interest in our company.
+In June 2017, we entered into a share purchase agreement with each of Ark Pacific Special Opportunities Fund I, L.P., or AP Fund, and Incsight Limited, or Incsight, which is wholly owned by Mr. Jun Zhu, our chairman and chief executive officer, for the issuance and sale of a total of 25,000,000 ordinary shares, par value of US\$0.01, for a total consideration of US\$30 million.
+We have issued 12,500,000 unpaid ordinary shares to AP Fund and 12,500,000 unpaid ordinary shares to Incsight in June 2017, respectively.
+In February 2018, AP Fund assigned its rights and obligations under the share purchase agreement as a whole as well as 12,500,000 unpaid ordinary shares to a third party, Jupiter Explorer Limited, or Jupiter, and Jupiter assumed all the rights and obligations of AP Fund under the share purchase agreement.
+Pursuant to the share purchase agreement, these shares will be subject to redemption rights of the subsidiary of AP Fund and Incsight as long as long as the market price of our ADSs fails to reach a floor price.
+Both transactions are subject to customary closing conditions and have not been completed as of the date of this annual report.
+The Convertible Notes and the aforesaid loans significantly increased our debt obligations and any conversion or exercise, as applicable, of the Convertible Notes and Warrants by Splendid Days and any issuance of new shares may cause significant dilution to our existing shareholders' interest in our company.